Forth-Standard/forth200x/document/recognizers-2025-09-11.md

 uses by specifying in the Usage Requirements that a `translate-...` word just pushes a translation token, and it always pushes the same one.

+Moreover, this proposal specifies the translation tokens that the proposed-standard recognizers produce.
+This is useful in various contexts where recognizers are not used directly in `rec-forth`, and it also makes it possible to write tests for the recognizers.

 ### Discarding a translation